KyWa/dotfiles/docs/RHV-Management.md

     ### NOTE
     Any objects that were added AFTER a backup was completed (vms, disks, etc...) are missing in the engine and will probably require recovery or recreation

-    ### NOTE
-    After restoring a RHV-M instance, it may be a good idea to run `engine-setup --accept-defaults --offline` to ensure that the restore goes live.
+After restoring a RHV-M instance run `engine-setup --accept-defaults --offline` to ensure that the restore goes live.

 ### Overwriting a RHV-M Installation